The top things to do in Cape Town during the day, at night, on sunny and rainy days!

 This is a must-visit place in Cape Town: it has a beautiful view, many restaurants, a food market, shopping mall, a ferris wheel, lots of handicrafts and, to cap it all, there are often local artists playing their music at Nobel Square.

-Two restaurants that I loved to visit and I highly recommend are The Harbour House, Willoughby & Co and Col’cacchio.
+Three restaurants that I loved visiting and I highly recommend are The Harbour House, Willoughby & Co and Col’cacchio.

 Nearby, there is a staircase painted with many colors and geometric shapes, typical designs of the Ndebeles tribe of South Africa.